richo/snowplow-wiki/technical-documentation/Integrating-SnowPlow-into-your-website.md

 ### Self-hosted CloudFront collector

-If you are using your own tracking pixel (see the guide [[Setting up the CloudFront collector]] for details), you will need to tweak the JavaScript code given above.
+If you are using your own tracking pixel (see the guide [[Setting up the CloudFront collector]]), you will need to tweak the JavaScript code given above.

 The secret is to realise that SnowPlow's `setAccount()` method in fact takes a CloudFront subdomain as its argument - so using your own CloudFront distribution is super-simple.